-While it is agreed under Community law principles that Member States are expected to transpose Directives within a predetermined period, the Greek government applied for a two year extension under para.2 of Directive 1999/70/EC, however it was not fully transposed until April 2003 under the Presidential Decree No.81/2003 (later superseded by Presidential Decree 164/2004).
+While it is agreed under Community law principles that Member States are expected to transpose Directives within a predetermined period, the Greek government applied for a two year extension under paragraph 2 of Directive 1999/70/EC; however, it was not fully transposed until April 2003 under the Presidential Decree No.81/2003 (later superseded by Presidential Decree 164/2004).

-For clarity, protections for public employees found in the Framework Agreement were presented in such a way as their employers could continue using fixed-term employment contracts for ‘seasonal purposes’, or in times requiring periodic or temporary needs, as explained in art.21 of Law No.2190/1994, while this was further supported by art.5 of Presidential Decree 164/2004, which provided that successive contracts of employment enjoyed by the same workers were prohibited if contract renewal periods were greater than three months.
+For clarity, protections for public employees found in the Framework Agreement were presented in such a way as their employers could continue using fixed-term employment contracts for ‘seasonal purposes’, or in times requiring periodic or temporary needs, as explained in article 21 of Law No.2190/1994; while this was further supported by article 5 of Presidential Decree 164/2004, which provided that successive contracts of employment enjoyed by the same workers were prohibited if contract renewal periods were greater than three months.

-In this instance the claimants had worked under contracts lasting no more than eight months, while contract renewals ranged between twenty-two days and eleven months, therefore it was argued that cessation of their employment constituted a breach under the terms of the Framework Agreement and Directive 1999/70/EC inasmuch as they had all been employed for fixed and permanent needs as opposed to those described in art.21 of Law No.2190/1994.
+In this instance, the claimants had worked under contracts lasting no more than eight months, while contract renewals ranged between twenty-two days and eleven months; therefore, it was argued that cessation of their employment constituted a breach under the terms of the Framework Agreement and Directive 1999/70/EC, inasmuch as they had all been employed for fixed and permanent needs, as opposed to those described in article 21 of Law No.2190/1994.

-When referred to the European Court of Justice under art.234 EC the Court of the First Instance sought a preliminary ruling as to four questions:
+When referred to the European Court of Justice under article 234 EC, the Court of the First Instance sought a preliminary ruling as to four questions: